doyouevendata/doyouevendata.github.io/_posts/2017-04-08-DataWorks-Summit-2017-Munich.md

 layout: post
 title: DataWorks Summit 2017 - Munich
 ---
-<p align="justify">April 4th, 5th and 6th 2017, Munich, Germany was good place to be.
-DataWorks Summit (or as previously called Hadoop Summit) is a conference organized by Hortonworks and Yahoo.
-It is about Hadoop, Big Data and Open Source community.</p>
+<p align="justify">April 4th, 5th and 6th 2017, Munich, Germany hosted DataWorks Summit (or as previously called Hadoop Summit).
+This is a conference organized by Hortonworks and Yahoo.
+It's about Hadoop, Big Data and Open Source community.</p>

 <p align="justify">This year I've had a chance to be there for the first time and figured I will share my thoughts about the event and things around it.</p>